Miljacka: Characteristics

 The Miljacka river originates from the confluence of the Paljanska Miljacka and Mokranjska Miljacka rivers.
 The Miljacka is a rather small river, only 21 km long from the confluence, or 34 km and 42 km depending on source (Pale or Mokro).
 By the time this tributary flows into the Bosna river in Sarajevo, it has an average discharge of 5.7 m^{3}/s.
-The Miljacka river flows from east to west in a general direction through the city.
+The Miljacka river flows generally from east to west through the city.

 The Bosna is a right tributary of the Sava River, with its mouth in Bosanski Šamac.
 That river in turn flows into the Danube River, which goes southeast and enters the Black Sea chiefly in Romania.

 Paljanska Miljacka

 The Paljanska Miljacka, 13 km in length, begins at Gornje Pale, 10 km eastward in the town of Pale, on the slopes of Jahorina, near Begovina), at an elevation of 1025 m.

 Mokranjska Miljacka

 The Mokranjska Miljacka, 21 km in length, springs from a large cave, yet to be fully explored, near the village of Kadino Selo at an elevation of 1135 m near the base of Romanija mountain.